-York County Heritage Trust Gift and Book Shops
+York County Heritage Trust Museum Gift Shop & Book Store

 All income from sales support the educational activities of the York County Heritage Trust.

 Our bookstore is known as the "best little book shop in York" (to quote a recent visitor).
-The latest addition to the Museum Book Shop is the book The Civil War in Pennsylvania: A Photographic History by Michael G. Kraus, David M. Neville and Kenneth C. Turner.
+A recent addition to the Museum Book Shop is the book The Civil War in Pennsylvania: A Photographic History by Michael G. Kraus, David M. Neville and Kenneth C. Turner.
 Priced at $34.95, it is filled with hundreds of images from private collections that offer a rare glimpse into the War and its impact on the state.

 217 West Princess Street, York, PA 17404